kimkhoikim0311/Portfolio/beta-cinema/evidence-of-problems.md

 # 🔍 Evidence of Problems

-The following examples were consolidated from public user reviews and observations of the current booking process.
-They represent the most common issues reported by users regarding seat reservation and payment-related transactions.
+The following feedback was collected from real user reviews on the Beta Cinema app store page (App Store and Google Play).
+They reflect genuine experiences reported by users regarding seat reservation and payment-related issues.

 ---